The Severn Bridge became a victim of its own success ….

 The study considered all key issues, from the traffic demands to the environmental impacts and from engineering feasibility to economic viability and planning issues.
 Both local and wider regional effects were considered on both sides of the Severn estuary.

 The study was completed in 1986.
-It recommended a bridge at the English Stones, with viaduct approaches 5 km in length, together with 20 km of approach roads linking to the M4 and M5.
-This was the scheme that promised best value for money.
+It recommended a new route that would cross the Severn Estuary at the English Stones, using a cable-stayed bridge to span the navigation channel, with viaduct approaches on either side of the bridge totalling 5 km in length, and with 20 km of approach roads linking to the M4 and M5.
+This is the scheme that promised the best economic return.
 The Government accepted this recommendation and so the concept of a crossing at the English Stones, first actively considered in 1935, would now be brought to fruition.